ssc-sp/datahub-docs/UserGuide/GettingStarted/Complete-metadata.md

 # Complete metadata

+This guide will cover how to complete your workspace metadata.

 > **Note:** Only users with the `Admin` or `Lead` roles can complete metadata.

 1. Navigate to your workspace